dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-An export declaration consists of one or more `reveals` and `provides` clauses.
+An export declaration consists of one or more `reveals`, `provides`, and extends clauses.
 Each clause contains
-a comma-separated list of identifiers, but the two clauses themselves are not separated by any delimiter.
+a comma-separated list of identifiers, but the clauses themselves are not separated by any delimiter.
 So in the example above, the comma after `a` is wrong in each export declaration.
 This mistake is easy to make when the clauses are on the same line.